bwireman/esquew/README.md

 # Esquew

 ---
 A stupid simple Pure Elixir ⚗️ Messaging Queue.
+Pronounced "askew"

-### Messaging
+## Messaging

 Esquew is a transient, at most once messaging queue supporting a REST api.
-It allows for multiple topics and subscriptions, with ack and nack capability
+It allows for multiple topics and with multiple subscriptions, all with ack and nack capability.

-### Limitations
+## Limitations

 - Messages are not persisted, and only live for the duration of relevant processes

-### Roadmap
+## Roadmap
 - [X] API
 - [X] Tests
 - [X] Subscription State Struct